Your brain really CAN improve your sex life.

 Your partner seduces you into the bedroom.
 You take off your clothes, climb into bed and ... start thinking about the laundry, your belly pooch or the fight you had with your boss.
 If this happens to you when you hit the sack, you're not alone.
 Many women's minds turn to everything but pleasure during sex.
-Why do we do this?
-And how can we stop it?

-"It's not abnormal for women to get into an argument and fixate on it," says Dr. Debra Laino, DHS, M.ED, MS, a certified sex therapist and relationship counselor in Wilmington, DE.
+"It's not abnormal for women to get into an argument and fixate on it," says Dr. Debra Laino, a certified sex therapist and relationship counselor.
 "Women have a tendency to get stuck on things more than men do."

 Body image issues also follow us into bed.
-A September 2009 study revealed that one in twenty women had never had sober sex and that nearly half preferred getting tipsy before getting down, most likely so they could feel more secure.
-Another recent study found that women with a positive body image found it easier to orgasm.
-Do Men Have Body Image Hangups?
+One study found that one in twenty women had never had sober sex and that nearly half preferred getting tipsy before getting down, most likely so they could feel more secure.
+Another study found that women with a positive body image found it easier to orgasm.

 1. Get out of the house.